Inelastic Dirac Dark Matter: Freeze-out at feeble couplings

 Here $E_i=E_i(x,q_i)$ is the energy associated with a species of mass $m_i$ and momentum $q_i$, and $H=H(x)$ is the Hubble rate at time $x$.
 In a radiation-dominated era, the Hubble rate scales as $H(x)\sim x^{-2}$.
 The collision term ${\cal C}$ describes interactions of species $i$ with all other involved species $j$.

-We emphasize that Eq.~(\ref{eq:UnintBE}) holds even if species $i$ is not in kinetic and/or chemical equilibrium with the thermal bath, but is only valid as long as the number of relativistic degrees of freedom in the universe is constant.
-For an i2DM candidate in the MeV-GeV mass range, freeze-out happens between the QCD phase transition and neutrino decoupling and Eq.~(\ref{eq:UnintBE}) applies.
+We emphasize that Eq.~(\ref{eq:UnintBE}) holds even if species $i$ is not in kinetic and/or chemical equilibrium with the thermal bath, but is only valid as long as the number of relativistic degrees of freedom in the universe is constant. \footnote{For an i2DM candidate within the parameter range defined in Eq.~\eqref{eq:parameters}, freeze-out happens between the QCD phase transition and neutrino decoupling and Eq.~\eqref{eq:UnintBE} applies.}

 In what follows, we will refer to Eq.~\eqref{eq:UnintBE} as the \emph{unintegrated Boltzmann equation}.
 By making several simplifications, the set of $N$ partial integro-differential equations for species $i,j = \{1,\dots N\}$ can be reduced to a set of ordinary differential equations.
 See App.~\ref{app:CollisionTerm} for details.
 If all species are in kinetic equilibrium the relic abundance can be calculated from the time evolution of the number densities $n_i(x)$ from Eq.~\eqref{eq:comoving-density}~\cite{Griest:1990kh,Gondolo:1990dk}.
 The corresponding evolution equations are referred to as \emph{integrated Boltzmann equations}.